python-geeks/Automation-scripts/Converting text to sound/README.md

 # Converting Text to Speech By Python

 This script involves implementation of Google text to speech API which is deployed on Deep Learning Algorithm Wavenet .
 The API is used for a better usability and simple architecture of the script , so that everyone can use it .
-It involves a visual interface as well saving audio files by using Tkinter (for GUI) and playsound (for audio files) ,this two python packages in additional .
+It involves playsound (for audio files) .
 The steps how to use the script as well the visuals are shown below :

 ## Install Dependencies :